nikolaia/node-social-feeder/README.md

 The untouched api responses are available at:
 /api/twitter /api/github /api/instagram

+TODO:
-TODO: Add support for facebook and more github events (only pushevents right now).
+* Add support for facebook.
+* More github events (only pushevents right now).
+* Better cache system.

 Add a .env file with the variables below and use 'foreman start' to test localy: